Faculty by Specialty

 The section of large Animal Surgery has 7 faculty surgeons with expertise in orthopedic and soft tissue procedures, emergency and critical care and exercise physiology.
 The hospital is equipped with state-of-the-art arthroscopic, laparoscopic and laser equipment and offers comprehensive care for the patient.
 Four surgery suites and 5 recovery stalls allow dedicated and specialized surgery and tailored recoveries.

-The Medical Oncology Service at Cornell first saw clinical patients in July of 2000, and has subsequently grown to 4 faculty, 3 residents, and 4 licensed veterinary technicians.
+The Medical Oncology Service at Cornell first saw clinical patients in July of 2000.
 The Oncology Service sees approximately 1,000 cancer patients a year.
 A state of the art linear accelerator with a multileaf collimator became operational in October of 2002 and we currently irradiate approximately 100 patients a year.
 The radiation facility includes a CT-based 3D radiation treatment planning system that allows us to optimize the radiation treatment plan for individual patients.
 Dogs and cats with cancer are evaluated through the oncology service which may include but is not limited to blood work, radiographs, tumor biopsy and staging, CT scan or MRI.
 Chemotherapy and radiation therapy are provided through the oncology service.
 Surgical procedures other than biopsies are done through the Surgery Service although the Surgery Service is consulted as necessary at the time of the Oncology appointment.

 Oncology is a requirement for all veterinary students at Cornell University College of Veterinary Medicine.
 A didactic lecture course is provided for the third year veterinary students, and the fourth year veterinary students rotate through the clinical service in 2 week blocks.
 Radiation oncology and medical oncology residency training programs are available at Cornell University.
 A number of funded or partially funded clinical trials are ongoing through the Clinical Oncology Service.
 Studies include the investigation of chemotherapeutic agents, novel chemotherapy dosing regimens, and imaging of tumor patients as it relates to radiation therapy.